Arizona Online Casinos

 Who oversees Arizona casinos and gambling?

-The Arizona Department of Gaming is the oversight agency that watches over all manner of gambling in the State of Arizona.
+The Arizona Department of Gaming is the oversight agency responsible for regulating all forms of gambling in the State of Arizona.
 Horse racing, tribal gambling, and management of MMA and boxing matches all fall under the purview of the ADG.
-In addition, tribal casinos are also managed by the Tribal Gaming Authority of the tribe that owns the casino.
+Additionally, tribal casinos are managed by the Tribal Gaming Authority of the tribe that owns the casino.

 History of Arizona casino gambling